 Pro Capture High is also useful when trying to catch the split-second instance of a parent flying in to feed a perched chick.
 Because the parent literally flies in, deposits the food directly in the chick’s mouth, and flies off, it’s very hard to capture the moment the food is exchanged.
 The key is to lock focus on the chick’s head as it holds still in order to get its meal.
 Press and hold the shutter halfway and when you see the blur of the adult zooming into the frame press the shutter button all the way down and you’ll have it!
 You’ll have shots of the chick in anticipation through the entire sequence of getting fed.

 My OM-1 & E-M1X have Pro Capture Low assigned to the C2 position on the Mode dial.
 This is used for when the bird will be flying towards or away from me at an angle in order to keep focus on the bird as long as possible.
 I’ve found the shooting speed at of 12 frames per second in Pro Capture Low and 10 shots “pre-captured” works very well for me.

 A word of caution, when you change to a Pro Capture mode, the camera shifts to electronic shutter and is completely silent.
 It’s very easy to take a lot of pictures in a hurry if you’re a little heavy on the shutter button.

-Steve Ball is an Olympus Educator residing in the Pacific Northwest, where he found his love of bird photography while working for Olympus as a National Account Executive.
+Steve Ball is an OM SYSTEM Ambassador residing in the Pacific Northwest, where he found his love of bird photography while working for Olympus as a National Account Executive.
 Steve photographs all types of birds; both trained/education birds and birds in their natural environment.
-Steve's favorite camera and lens to shoot with are the OM-D E-M1X and M.Zuiko Digital ED 300mm F4.0 IS PRO.
+Steve's favorite camera and lens to shoot with are the OM-1 and M.Zuiko Digital ED 300mm F4.0 IS PRO.